ngageoint/opensphere-electron/README.md

 ## Creating Installers

+### Setup

+Prior to creating installers, please look at the [Multi Platform Build](https://www.electron.build/multi-platform-build) instructions for `electron-builder`.
+You may have to install additional dependencies on your system before it will work, particularly for cross-platform builds.

+### Node Scripts

 To generate installers for all supported operating systems and platforms, use `yarn run create-installers`.
 To generate OS-specific application installers for Linux, macOS, or Windows, run one of the following:

 - Linux: `yarn run create-installer:linux`